 “I remember, as we got onto the second or third series, thinking ‘I’m going to get as weird as I possibly can’,” Lang told Vice in a 2018 interview in relation to his experience working on the show. “‘I’m going to get some post-bebop Art Ensemble of Chicago weirdness into this.’
 That was really fun – working with that freedom.”

-The vibrant mix of lush, dreamy, and energizing jazz instrumentals heard throughout the series fueled extra life to the various adventures on which Arnold would embark alongside a colorful cast of friends, boarding-house roommates, neighbors, and eccentric grandparents.
+The vibrant mix of lush, dreamy, and energizing jazz pieces heard throughout the series provided the necessary touch of color and companion for the adventures on which Arnold would embark alongside a colorful cast of friends, boarding-house roommates, neighbors, and eccentric grandparents.
 The smoothness of the instrumentals also helped to contrast some of the serious undertones which different episodes explored, and always found a way to compliment the scene without overtaking the dialog.

-It wasn’t just the general introduction to jazz styles that made the show’s soundtrack such an enjoyable listening experience, but the diversity in emotions which Lang’s compositions evoked throughout each episode.
+It wasn’t just the general introduction to jazz styles that made the show’s soundtrack such an enjoyable listening experience for the young and uninitiated.
+Lang’s compositions also delivered time and time again in pulling a plethora of emotional strings at some point in each episode.
 Pieces like “Headin’ South” uses the melancholy tones of trumpets, atmospheric keyboards, and soft rhythms to establish more of a relaxed vibe, as if the characters had just wrapped a long, rainy evening about the city.
 In contrast, a piece like “Harold’s Boogie” lifted the viewers into the hustle and bustle of urban life, while keeping the mood light and soaring upward thanks to the bright and quirky lead lines from the xylophone and the spirited sounds of horns.

 Jim Lang – “Headin’ South”